onnx/onnx-tensorflow/doc/support_status.md

 6. LSTM: LSTM not using sigmoid for `f`, or LSTM not using the same activation for `g` and `h` are not supported in Tensorflow.
 7. MaxPool: MaxPoolWithArgmax with pad is None or incompatible mode, or MaxPoolWithArgmax with 4D or higher input, or MaxPoolWithArgmax with column major are not supported in Tensorflow.
 8. Mod: Mod Dividend or Divisor in int8/int16/uint8/uint16/uint32/uint64 are not supported in Tensorflow.
-9. OneHot: OneHot indices in uint16/uint32/uint64/int8/int16/float16/float/double, or OneHot depth in uint8/uint16/uint32/uint64/int8/int16/int64/float16/float/double are not supported in Tensorflow.
-10. RNN: RNN with clip is not supported in Tensorflow.
+9. RNN: RNN with clip is not supported in Tensorflow.
-11. Resize: Resize required 4D input in Tensorflow.
+10. Resize: Resize required 4D input in Tensorflow.
 For opset 11, only the following attributes and inputs conbination are supported in Tensorflow:
 	1. mode=nearest, coordinate_transformation_mode=align_corners, nearest_mode=round_prefer_ceil, can use scales(*) or sizes.
 	2. mode=nearest, coordinate_transformation_mode=asymmetric, nearest_mode=floor, can use scales(*) or sizes.
 	3. mode=nearest, coordinate_transformation_mode=tf_half_pixel_for_nn, nearest_mode=floor, can use scales(*) or sizes.